 Development Plan documents

-3.4.
-The Government recently consulted on a revised NPPF.
+3.5.
+The Government published a revised NPPF in December 2024.
 The revised plan will need to follow the new NPPF.
 Key features of the revised NPPF that are relevant include the move to use only the revised standard method to assess housing need, and the introduction of Grey Belt.
-This means that the focus of the Regulation 18 consultation will be on housing need and Green Belt.

 Neighbourhood Plans